kateharborne/SimSpin/docs/make_simspin_file.markdown

     | `Hydrogen` | the fraction of hydrogen within the particle, given as a fraction of its total mass. |
     | `Oxygen` | the fraction of oxygen within the particle, given as a fraction of its total mass. |

-1. `spectra` - A *data.table* element containing the spectral flux associated with each particle, linked to each particle by the `sed_id` within the `star_part` element.
-Each row corresponds to the spectrum associated with an individual spectral ID.
+1. `spectral_weights` - A *data.table* element containing a map to the spectra and weights necessary to construct a spectrum from the associated template for each stellar particle, linked to each particle by the `sed_id` within the `star_part` element.
+Each row corresponds to the spectral weights associated with an individual `sed_id`.

-1. `wave` - *Numeric* element containing the wavelengths in angstrom for the spectra in the element above.
 {: .bg-grey-lt-000 }

 ---

 ## Example